BestTimesToVisit.com Logo

 safety

-While La Paz is generally safe, be extra vigilant with your belongings, especially in crowded areas like the Witches' Market or on busy trufis.
-Keep your valuables secure and out of sight, and avoid walking alone in poorly lit areas at night.
-A money belt is a good idea.
+Be aware of petty theft, especially in crowded areas like the Witches' Market or on busy trufis.
+Keep your valuables secure and out of sight, and avoid flashing expensive electronics.
+It's also wise to avoid walking alone in poorly lit areas late at night.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.